Vila Rica House / BLOCO Arquitetos

 -

-AuthorsDaniel Mangabeira, Henrique Coutinho e Matheus Seco
+- Authors:Daniel Mangabeira, Henrique Coutinho e Matheus Seco

-CollaboratorVictor Machado, Marina Lira
+- Collaborator:Victor Machado, Marina Lira

-Structural ProjectAndré Torres
+- Structural Project:André Torres

-InstallationsVictor Silvério
+- Installations:Victor Silvério

-LandscapingMariana Siqueira e Jardins do Cerrado
+- Landscaping:Mariana Siqueira e Jardins do Cerrado

-From the architect.
+Text description provided by the architects.
 The project is located in a rural area, 40km away from the city center of Brasília.
 The topography has a slight downward slope towards the back of the lot, where a valley with native vegetation dominates the view.

 The program was distributed in two perpendicular pavilions positioned on slightly different levels.
 Both pavilions are slightly elevated from the ground for two main reasons: to allow the preservation of the existing topography and to prevent small animals such as insects and lizards, from entering the house.
 The swimming pool is located in a third plateau that was positioned on a lower level.
 The first pavilion is where the living room, veranda, garage and other services are located.
 The second pavilion, close to the swimming pool, houses the bedrooms.
 Two open elevated walkways connect both pavillions.
 The idea was to maximize the direct contact with the local weather conditions such as wind, smell and sound during the daily use of the house.